usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	8. Click ``scan`` to launch the scan.
 A report is sent to UForge AppCenter which can be used for migration.
 To view the progress, go back to the ``Migration`` tab and click ``ok``.

 	9. To view the details of a scan, click on the scan and refer to :ref:`migration-view-scan`.

+.. warning:: When scanning a Microsoft Windows machine, you must acquire Windows licenses in order to handle Windows OS in UForge and confirm usage conditions of cloud provider and virtualization software which you scan and migrate to.